Hubbell (HUBB)

 5. Revenue Growth

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Hubbell’s recent performance shows its demand has slowed as its annualized revenue growth of 4.1% over the last two years was below its five-year trend.
-We also note many other Electrical Systems businesses have faced declining sales because of cyclical headwinds.
-While Hubbell grew slower than we’d like, it did do better than its peers.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Hubbell’s recent performance shows its demand has slowed as its annualized revenue growth of 4.3% over the last two years was below its five-year trend.
+Hubbell Year-On-Year Revenue Growth

-We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Hubbell’s organic revenue averaged 1.6% year-on-year growth.
+Hubbell also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Hubbell’s organic revenue averaged 1.7% year-on-year growth.
 Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.
+Hubbell Organic Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 8.7% over the next 12 months, an improvement versus the last two years.
-This projection is above the sector average and implies its newer products and services will fuel better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 7.8% over the next 12 months, an improvement versus the last two years.
+This projection is above the sector average and suggests its newer products and services will spur better top-line performance.

 6. Gross Margin & Pricing Power

-In Q3, Hubbell produced a 36.2% gross profit margin, marking a 1.7 percentage point increase from 34.5% in the same quarter last year.
-Hubbell’s full-year margin has also been trending up over the past 12 months, increasing by 1.2 percentage points.
+Hubbell produced a 35.2% gross profit margin in Q4, up 1.3 percentage points year on year.
+Hubbell’s full-year margin has also been trending up over the past 12 months, increasing by 1.5 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin